Human T-lymphotropic virus 2

-A virus closely related to HTLV-I, human T-lymphotropic virus 2 (HTLV-II) shares approximately 70% genomic homology (structural similarity) with HTLV-I. It was discovered by Robert Gallo and colleagues.
+A virus closely related to HTLV-I, human T-lymphotropic virus 2 (HTLV-II or HTLV-2) shares approximately 70% genomic homology (structural similarity) with HTLV-I. It was discovered by Robert Gallo and colleagues.

-HTLV-2 is prevalent among the indigenous populations in Africa and the Indian-American tribes in Central and South America as well as among drug users in Europe and North America It can be passed down from mother to child through breastmilk and genetically as well from either parent.
+HTLV-2 is prevalent in Africa and among Indigenous peoples in Central and South America, as well as among drug users in Europe and North America.
+It can be passed down from mother to child through breast milk, and through blood transfusions, sexual contact, and use of intravenous drug usage.

 HTLV-II entry in target cells is mediated by the glucose transporter GLUT1.

 Virology

 HTLV-1 and HTLV-2 share broad similarities in their overall genetic organization and expression pattern, but they differ substantially in their pathogenic properties.
 The virus utilizes the GLUT-1 and NRP1 cellular receptors for their entry, although HTLV-1, but not HTLV-2, is dependent on heparan sulfate proteoglycans.
-Cell-to-cell transmission is essential for virus replication and occurs through the formation of a virological synapse.
-The family of Human T-lymphotropic virus (Figure 2) can be further categorized into four sub types.
+Cell-to-cell transmission is essential for the virus replication and occurs through the formation of a virological synapse.
+The family of Human T-lymphotropic virus (Figure 2) can be further categorized into four subtypes.
 The figure also divides the retroviruses into exogenous and endogenous.
-Retroviruses can exist as two different forms: endogenous which consist of normal genetic components and exogenous which are horizontally transferred genetic components that are usually infectious agents that cause disease i.e. HIV.
-In (Figure 3) open reading frames (ORF) are shown which can if translated can predict which genes will be present and this can help to better understand human retroviruses.
+Retroviruses can exist in two different forms: endogenous which consists of normal genetic components and exogenous which are horizontally transferred genetic components that are usually infectious agents that cause disease i.e. HIV.
+In (Figure 3) open reading frames (ORF) are shown which can if translated predict which genes will be present and this can help to better understand human retroviruses.
 Of the four subtypes, HTLV-2 may be linked to Cutaneous T-cell lymphoma (CTCL).
 In one study involving cultured lymphocytes from patients with mycosis fungoides (Figure 1), PCR amplification showed gene sequences of HTLV-II.
 This finding may suggest a possible correlation with HTLV-2 and CTCL.
 Further research and studies must be conducted to show a positive relationship.

 Transmission

-Perinatal transmission and breastfeeding and through blood transfusion, sexual contact, and use of intravenous drugs.
+Perinatal transmission and breastfeeding and through blood transfusion, sexual contact, and use of intravenous drug usage.